tbache/advent_of_code_2022/README.md

 The solutions shown here were all done using Python.

 More information on Advent of Code can be found here: https://adventofcode.com/

+My personal favourite day was Day 12 where a breadth first search was implemented in order to implement a hill climbing algorithm.